hellobloom/attestations-lib/README.md

 #### Packaging
 1. Bump version in `package.json` and commit / push
+2. Remove any previous package files from the repo directory (the next step would create the package with these unecessary files/folders)
-2. Run `yarn pack` to create the .tgz that will be uploaded in the following step.
+3. Run `yarn pack` to create the .tgz that will be uploaded in the following step.
-2. Create a release on GitHub, tag it with version number, associate it with the commit from step 1, and upload the aforementioned .tgz file.
+4. Create a release on GitHub, tag it with version number, associate it with the commit from step 1, and upload the aforementioned .tgz file.

 #### Consuming